steaksauce-/BGS-Tally/README.md

 - Missions Failed for named Faction
 - Ships murdered owned by named Faction
 - Negative trade is counted with a minus sign in trade profit column
-- On-foot Conflict Zones ‡
+- On-foot Conflict Zones and settlement names fought at ‡

 _* The plugin tracks primary `INF` (for the mission giving faction) and secondary `INF` (for other factions) separately.
 Secondary `INF` can be excluded from reports if desired._